syhyunpark/cortical-lb-erp-basis/README.md

 2. **Add a spherical harmonics (SPH) comparator basis** on the same channels.
 3. **Reproduce the ERP-CORE analyses** from the manuscript: trial-averaged time–frequency (TF) span tests, mode-wise TF energy spectra, and ERP contrast alignment.

 The core idea is that instead of treating each electrode as an unrelated axis, we analyze evoked EEG in a **geometry-aligned basis** whose columns are the scalp projections of cortical LB eigenmodes (and SPH harmonics for comparison).

+In addition to the ERP-CORE analyses, the repository also includes a minimal repeated-run retrieval application for continuous naturalistic-viewing EEG based on the same fixed sensor-space representations.

 ---